airlift/jvmkill/README.md

 Alternatively, if modifying the Java command line is not possible, the above may be added to the `JAVA_TOOL_OPTIONS` environment variable.

+## Using inside Docker containers

+JVM processes running inside docker containers will use a special process ID:1 and ignore SIGKILL signall by default.
+To make jvmkill work, docker containers need to start with `docker run --init` option (This option is available since Docker 1.13 or later) to properly kill the JVM processes.